-“The name ‘Hidden Valley’ evokes a sense of mystery and discovery.”
-1 Deep wooded valleys separated by steep ridges provide a wide diversity of habitats and terrain to discover on the 320 acre sanctuary.
-Nature Regina acquired this half section of land along the Qu’Appelle River Valley near Craven in 1954 to preserve and interpret natural processes and ecological functions of the surrounding landscape for the benefit of members of Nature Regina and the general public.
+“The name “Hidden Valley” evokes a sense of mystery and discovery.”
+(1) Deep wooded valleys separated by steep ridges provide a diversity of habitats and a lot of terrain to discover on the 320 acre sanctuary.
+Nature Regina acquired this half section of land along the Qu’Appelle River Valley near Craven to preserve and interpret natural processes and ecological functions of the surrounding landscape for the benefit of members of Nature Regina and the general public.

 Accessing Hidden Valley:

-The purpose of the Hidden Valley Sanctuary is to preserve and protect wild fauna and flora and the surface itself in a natural form.
-The Sanctuary is relatively small and is ecologically fragile.
-Visitors are welcome but we ask all visitors to respect the wildlife and the sanctuary rules.
 The easiest way to reach the sanctuary is to take grid 729 east from Highway 20 near Craven.
 Follow the grid for about 2.15 kms. until you have crossed the railway, then turn left.
-Follow this road, known as the Sod Farm Road, along the edge of the valley for about 5.4 kms, then turn right into the Hidden Valley
+Follow this road along the edge of the valley for about 5.4 kms, then turn right into the Hidden Valley parking area.

 Rules Governing Use of Hidden Valley